Guite/MostExamples/README.md

 # ModuleStudio Examples

-This repository stores ModuleStudio example and reference models as well as corresponding implementations.
+This repository stores some ModuleStudio example and reference models.